iifatimams/CMP-310-Mini-Project-Multithreaded-Producer-Consumer/README.md

 **Expected Outcome:**

-- Lines containing `(priority: urgent)` will appear in consumer output before any pending normal priority items.
+- Urgent items (marked with `(priority: urgent)`) are always consumed before any normal items.
-- FIFO order is preserved inside each priority queue.
+- FIFO order is preserved within each priority class.
-- Normal items are not consumed while any urgent items remain.
+- Normal items are not consumed until all urgent items have been handled.
-- Total urgent item percentage should be at least 25%.
+- At least 25% of items are urgent, as enforced by producer logic.
+- Output will reflect urgent items being processed ahead of earlier-produced normal items.

 ---

 ### Test 4: Graceful Termination (Poison Pill)

-Any run configuration can be used.
+Any valid run configuration can be used.

-A correct termination must include:
+A correct termination must include, for every consumer:

 ```csharp
 [Consumer-X] Finished consuming.
 ```

-for each consumer thread.

 **Expected Outcome:**

-- No hanging, deadlocks, or infinite waiting.
+- No deadlocks, hangs, or infinite waiting.
-- Each consumer terminates only after receiving one poison pill.
+- Each consumer thread exits only after receiving exactly one poison pill.
-- Final METRICS block must appear once at the end.
+- Final METRICS block is printed once, after all threads have completed.
+- Confirms proper resource cleanup and termination logic.

 ---